 We have our own kitchen and school cook who cooks our healthy lunches.
 Vegetarian and special diets are provided upon request.
 The children come into lunch in two sittings, on tables mixed between the classes.
 They are supervised by our teaching assistants, encouraged to try everything on the menu and helped when necessary - cutting up roast potatoes for example.

 We expect all children to have a school lunch if at all possible.
 All our children receive a meal without charge as part of the Government's Free School Meal Initiative.
-Our cook, Mrs Brazier, cooks the lunches in our own kitchen.
+Our cook, Mrs Mansi, cooks the lunches in our own kitchen.
 We work closely with Surrey Commercial Services, Surrey County Council’s catering service.

 Wherever possible fresh vegetables and potatoes and traditional freshly cooked main courses are served.
 In the last year more organic dishes have been on the menus and further reductions in salt, sugar and fat have been made.
 We do not use (or even own) a deep fat fryer so chips are oven baked and are only served once every three weeks.